James Baldwin: Return to New York

 Baldwin initially intended to complete Another Country before returning to New York in the fall of 1957, but progress on the novel was slow, so he decided to go back to the United States sooner.
 Beauford Delaney was particularly upset by Baldwin's departure.
 Delaney had started to drink heavily and entered the incipient stages of mental deterioration, including complaining about hearing voices.
-(Note: Also around this time, Delaney had become obsessed with a portrait he had painted of Baldwin that disappeared.
+(Note: Also around this time, Delaney had become obsessed with a portrait he had painted of Baldwin that had disappeared.
 In fact, Baldwin had managed to leave the portrait in Owen Dodson's home when working with Dodson on the Washington, D.C., premiere of Another Country.
 Biographer David Leeming described the missing painting as a "clause célèbre" among friends of Dodson, Delaney, and Baldwin.
 When Baldwin and Dodson had a falling-out some years later, hopes of retrieving the painting were dashed.
 The painting eventually reappeared in Dodson's effects after his death.)
 Nonetheless, after a brief visit with Édith Piaf, Baldwin set sail for New York in July 1957.